LLNL/maestrowf/docs/Maestro/tutorials.md

     We are using the `\` line continuation operator here for improved readability in the docs.
 It is not necessary to use this in your steps for long lines, though it can help readability even in your ide/text editor

 ### Adding all the bells and whistles

+Now that our workflow is defined in a Maestro study specification we can start layering on the extra bells and whistles that highlight the advantages of using Maestro even for simple one step workflows.
+A few of the options we're going to look at are:

+* using parameters to run many variants of lulesh
+* building step specific labels with parameters
+* adding multiple steps and dependencies between steps to control execution order and workflow topology
+* abstracting away step paths in the steps using Maestro's workflow language (`$(step-name.workspace)`)

 #### Parameterization

-Now that it's in Maestro we can start layering on the extra bells and whistles that highlight the advantages of using Maestro even for simple one step workflows.
-We can trivially run a parameter study of lulesh with varying input parameters now.
-Below we add 4 parameter combinations to our study by making a few simple changes using [Maestro's token based DSL](specification.md#tokens-maestros-minimal-workflow-dsl):
+We can trivially run a parameter study of lulesh with multiple input parameters and multiple parameter values.
+Below we add 4 parameter combinations across two parameters to our study by making a few simple changes using [Maestro's token based DSL](specification.md#tokens-maestros-minimal-workflow-dsl): this DSL is all contained in the`$(TOKEN_NAME)` syntax in the updated example spec:

 ``` yaml title="adding parameters to the lulesh spec"
 description: